Updated on by Fraser Davidson

 During some of our commercial conversations, we often reach an inflexion point where the process pauses.
 The client then goes off to build their API.
 Then they can then ‘get started with Cyclr’.

 Logically they start on the premise that they should finish their API and then adopt the integration platform.

 Building an API for Integration

 The thing with an API is that how you build it should have a lot to do with how other applications are going to interface with it.
-The feature sets that you build-out should be heavily influenced by making your API ‘play nicely’ with the applications with which it is going to be connected to.
-To meet user requirements and, moreover, to be efficient.
+The features that you build out should be heavily influenced by making your API play nicely.
+This means it can interact well with other applications it is going to be connected to.
+As well as meet user requirements and, moreover, be efficient.

 Improved Record Retrieval Relevance

-A simple example would be the creation of ‘Get New Records’ as an API method rather than just ‘Get Records’ – not complex and all it needs is a time-date database stamp on record creation and the ability to query on this basis.
+A simple example would be the creation of ‘Get New Records’ as an API method rather than just ‘Get Records’.
+As it is not complex and all it needs is a time-date database stamp on record creation.
+As well as the ability to query on this basis.
 That alone can drastically reduce the API calls required to maintain an integration.
 Obvious perhaps when written down but this is the most common API deficiency we come across.

 Dealing with Unknowns